fonero-project/fnowallet/README.md

 All tests and linters may be run in a docker container using the script `run_tests.sh`.
 This script defaults to using the current supported version of go.
-You can run it with the major version of go you would like to use as the only arguement to test a previous on a previous version of go (generally fnocoin supports the current version of go and the previous one).
+You can run it with the major version of go you would like to use as the only arguement to test a previous on a previous version of go (generally fonero supports the current version of go and the previous one).

 ```